Meet the team

 Dr. Sunil Kumar

-Dr Dr Sunil Kumar is a UK-based Specialist Anaesthesiologist, Board-Certified Lifestyle Medicine Physician, Author, Master Health Coach, and International Speaker with over 30 years of clinical experience.
-He currently serves as a Council Member of the Royal Society of Medicine (Food & Health Forum) and works at University Hospitals of Morecambe Bay NHS Foundation Trust.
+Dr Sunil Kumar is a UK-based Specialist Anaesthesiologist and Board-Certified Lifestyle Medicine Physician with over 30 years of clinical experience.
+He works at University Hospitals of Morecambe Bay NHS Foundation Trust and is a Council Member of the Royal Society of Medicine (Food & Health Forum).

 Layla Egwenu